Interstate 25

-Interstate 25 (I-25, the Pan-America Freeway) is a major Interstate Highway in the western United States.
+Interstate 25 (I-25), also known as the Pan-American Freeway, is a major Interstate Highway in the western United States.
 It is primarily a north–south highway, serving as the main route through New Mexico, Colorado, and Wyoming.
 I-25 stretches from I-10 at Las Cruces, New Mexico (approximately 25 mi north of El Paso, Texas) to I-90 in Buffalo, Wyoming (approximately 60 mi south of the Montana–Wyoming border).
-It passes through or near Albuquerque, New Mexico; Pueblo, Colorado; Colorado Springs, Colorado; Denver, Colorado; Fort Collins, Colorado; and Cheyenne, Wyoming.
-The I-25 corridor is mainly rural, especially in Wyoming, excluding the Albuquerque, Pueblo, Colorado Springs, Denver, and Fort Collins metropolitan areas.
+It passes through or near Albuquerque, New Mexico; Pueblo, Colorado Springs, and Denver in Colorado; and Cheyenne and Casper in Wyoming.
+The I-25 corridor is mainly rural, especially in Wyoming, excluding the Albuquerque metropolitan area and the Front Range urban corridor from Pueblo to Cheyenne.

 The part of I-25 in Colorado passes just east of the Front Range of the Rocky Mountains.
-That stretch was involved in a large-scale renovation named the Transportation Expansion Project (T-REX) in Denver and the Colorado Springs Metropolitan Interstate Expansion (COSMIX).
-These projects, and others in New Mexico, were necessary because these stretches of I-25 were originally inadequately designed and constructed (the pavement was deteriorating rapidly), and also because urban areas, like Albuquerque, Colorado Springs, and Denver, had tripled and quadrupled in population much earlier than anyone had anticipated back in the 1950s and 1960s.
+That stretch was involved in a large-scale renovation named the Transportation Expansion (T-REX) Project in Denver and the Colorado Springs Metropolitan Interstate Expansion (COSMIX).
+These projects, and others in New Mexico, were necessary because these stretches of I-25 were originally inadequately designed and constructed (the pavement was deteriorating rapidly) and also because urban areas, like Albuquerque, Colorado Springs, and Denver, had tripled and quadrupled in population much earlier than anyone had anticipated back in the 1950s and 1960s.
 Major highway work for the T-REX project ended on August 22, 2006.
 The COSMIX project was completed in December 2007.
 Several other smaller improvement projects for I-25 are still ongoing within New Mexico and Colorado.